donskifarrell/meteor-chartjs/README.md

 1. Install Meteorite `npm install -g meteorite`
 2. Create Your project `mrt create mynewapp`
 3. Add chartjs `mrt add chartjs`

-# Example code of using Chart.js with Meteor

-On the branch 'test' there is an example of how to use ChartJs with Meteor.

 ## References